-Awards are available to clinical, scientific and allied health professionals who are Australian citizens or permanent residents of Australia.
+Awards are available to Australian citizens or permanent residents of Australia.
 Scholarships, Fellowships and Grants may only be held in universities, hospitals or recognised research institutes.
-Applications from professionals of non-Australian citizenship are welcome as long as the application lists the lead researcher as an Australian citizen or permanent resident.
+Applications from Professionals of non-Australian citizenship are welcome, as long as the application lists the lead researcher as an Australian citizen or permanent resident.
+There may be other grant-specific eligibility criteria such as membership of the Australian Rheumatology Association.
+Refer to Our Grants page on the Arthritis Australia website for details.